Identifying the signs of a fading employee recognition program and taking timely corrective action can help it deliver the right benefits.

 For example, if the organization has been giving gift vouchers for some time, it may consider options such as extended leave or conveyance benefits.

-Also, introducing new rewards regularly is a great way to maintain the recognition program’s novelty and excitement.
+Also, introducing new rewards regularly helps maintain the recognition program’s novelty and excitement.

 Apart from incorporating the changing needs of the employees, new awards can help in reviving their interest in the program.

-Organizations can even seek suggestions from the workforce members about the new awards they want to introduce.
+Organizations can even seek suggestions from their workforce members on new awards they want to introduce.

-Often, the fading of a recognition program is due to the management’s lack of interest.
+Often, the fading of a recognition program is due to a lack of management interest.

 The management must continue to take an active part in the recognition program.

-Their involvement ensures employees receive appreciation from the people who matter the most, and this keeps them motivated.
+Their involvement ensures employees receive appreciation from the people who matter most, keeping them motivated.

 Watch for these signs: decreasing employee participation, lower satisfaction, and rising absenteeism.
 These often signal a loss of engagement with the program.

-Begin by removing outdated or unengaging elements of the program—especially ones that employees have flagged through feedback.
+Begin by removing outdated or unengaging elements of the program—especially those that employees have flagged in feedback.
 Refreshing content and structure can help reignite interest.

 Regularly introduce fresh and creative rewards tailored to evolving employee interests and needs.
 Keep things dynamic rather than repetitive.